canonical/snapd/docs/interfaces.md

 Usage: reserved
 Auto-Connect: yes on classic, no on native
-Availability: everywhere
+Availability: implicit

 ### mpris

-Can access media players implementing the Media Player Remote Interfacing Specification (mpris) when the interface is specified as a plug.
+Providing snaps implementing the Media Player Remove Interfacing Specification (mpris) may be accessed via their well-known DBus name.

-Media players implementing mpris can be accessed by connected clients when specified as a slot.
+Consuming snaps can access media players implementing mpris via the providing snap's well-known DBus name.

 Usage: common
 Auto-Connect: no